Searching in All [clear]

-In 2005, the Idaho Legislature passed, and the Governor signed, the Idaho Contractor Registration Act, which requires construction contractors to be registered.
+In 2005, the Idaho Legislature passed the Idaho Contractor Registration Act, which requires construction contractors to be registered.
 The Act requires registration, not licensure.
 Registration is with the Idaho Division of Occupational and Professional Licenses.
 Anyone business that improves, changes, modifys or demolishes real property needs to register.

 Are grants available to small business owners for starting a business?

 No, not unless you have invented a new technology that is of value to a federal agency or you have developed a new way to utilize natural resources.
 Otherwise, there is practically no grant money out there for ordinary for-profit small businesses.
 Somehow the fantasy persists that there is a ton of money available to for-profit businesses that doesn't need to be repaid.
 The reality is that almost all grant money is awarded only to registered non-profit organizations or to businesses doing innovative research that is "in the national interest."